katherine-j-c-s/Los_Angeles_Montains/Readme.md

 <br><br>

-<h3 align="center">What is the minimum acceptable ANNUAL / YEARLY salary in US dollars for you to join our team? </h3>
+<h3 align="center">What is the minimum acceptable ANNUAL / YEARLY salary in US dollars for you to join our team? ""15000""</h3>
-15000
+<h3 align="center">If hired, how soon you would be available to start? ""Inmediately""</h3>
+<h3 align="center">What type of work location are you seeking? ""Only Remotely""</h3>
+<h3 align="center">Select your country from the list ""Argentine""</h3>
+<h3 align="center">What is your full address? (street address, city, state / territory, country) ""Neuquen""</h3>
+<h3 align="center">Are you willing to work our standard hours in our timezone?
+PST ""Yes""</h3>
+<h3 align="center">OPTIONAL: Did this skills test accurately reflect the skills needed to succeed in this area? ""Great""</h3>